 The potential benefits to the taxpayers of the Russian River Fire Protection District include gaining the executive and administrative leadership currently employed by the Sonoma County Fire District.
 RRFPD currently does not have its own Fire Chief or administrative staff.
 To hire our own Chief and comparable administrative staff would cost a considerable amount of money that we do not have.
 While a steep parcel tax increase might increase revenue, we are seeking to maintain or improve service quality without adding significant burden to our resident taxpayers.

 One of the biggest potential benefits of annexation by the Sonoma County Fire District would be the addition of three Firefighter/Paramedic positions to the Guerneville fire station.
+The Guerneville fire station will remain open and staffed.
+In fact, we are already pursuing the rebuild of the fire station pending our successful annexation.
 We currently only have Paramedics on our ambulance.
 For approximately eight hours on an average day, RRFPD's ambulance is committed to transporting someone to a Santa Rosa area hospital.
 During this time, there are no Paramedics in our fire district to respond to the next medical emergency.
 The three additional Firefighter/Paramedic positions would significantly enhance the service that we can provide to our residents by ensuring the availability of a Firefighter/Paramedic on both our fire engine and our ambulance.